stackable-sh/cqlalchemy/README.md

 Description
 ===========
-Home is an intuitive and pragmatic database toolkit for [Apache Cassandra](http://cassandra.apache.org)
+CQLAlchemy is an intuitive and pragmatic database toolkit for [Apache Cassandra 4.1+](http://cassandra.apache.org)

 Quickstart
 ==========